freelawproject/free.law/content/pages/recap.md

          class="img-responsive">
 </div>

-RECAP is a joint project of the <a href="https://citp.princeton.edu/">Center for Information Technology Policy</a> at Princeton University and <a href="/">Free Law Project</a>.
+RECAP is a joint project of the [Center for Information Technology Policy][citp] at Princeton University and Free Law Project.
 It is one of several projects that harness the power of the web to increase government transparency.</p>

 RECAP is led by Free Law Project co-founders [Brian Carver](http://www.ischool.berkeley.edu/people/faculty/briancarver) and [Michael Lissner](http://michaeljaylissner.com/).
 RECAP was created by Harlan Yu, Steve Schultze, and Timothy B. Lee, based on the principles described in [Government Data and the Invisible Hand](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=1138083).

 ### For More Information, See&hellip;

  - [The Frequently Asked Questions][faq]
+ - [Facts about PACER][pacer-faq]
  - [Why It Matters][wim]
  - [Details about RECAP's features][f]
  - [What People are Saying About RECAP][say]